 Graduate students Katy Ovington, Ramadevi Chilamkurthy, and Courtney Slavich join the Gagnon lab.
 Welcome!

 Guide BioSci, Inc. is announced as runner up for the IDT Synthetic Biology challenge at the SynBioBeta meeting in San Francisco.

-Keith starts Guide BioSci, Inc., a company developing RNA-guided enzymes for biotech and therapeutic applications with an immediate focus on CRISPR discovery and development.
+Keith starts Guide BioSci, Inc., a precision CRISPR engineering company for biotech and therapeutic applications.

 Keith is awarded the OTS Young Investigator Award for 2017.

 Dr. Maria Barton joined the Gagnon lab as a postdoc.
 Welcome Maria!

 The Gagnon lab has been awarded an ALS research grant from the Judith and Jean Pape Adams Charitable Foundation to explore transcription and splicing of C9ORF72 as a potential therapeutic target for C9FTD/ALS.

 Keith and Kushal attended the 4th RNA Metabolism in Neurological Disease meeting in San Diego where Kushal presented a poster.

 Keith and Zach attended the 12th OTS meeting in Montreal.
 Congratulations to Zach for winning a poster award!

 Congratulations to Eman, Zach, Kushal and Chris for acceptance of their paper on the Broccoli RNA aptamer to ACS Chemical Biology!